-Nothing says "comfort food," like a warm bowl of clam chowder.
+Nothing says "comfort food," like a warm bowl of New England clam chowder.
 This thick and creamy clam chowder is loaded with clams, bacon, potatoes, and a handful of unexpected yet tasty seasonings.

 1. Cook bacon in a large pot.
 Once cooked, crumble and set aside on a paper towel.
 Keep 1 tablespoon of the bacon grease in the pot.